 There are many types of epiphytic plants.
 Bromeliads are one of the most common houseplants, but you may also come upon epiphytic cacti, Tillandsia, and other species.
 Each has a different method of reproduction.
 Knowing how to propagate epiphytic plants will help increase your collection and sustain any favorite specimens.
 Epiphyte plant propagation is not particularly difficult but there are a few rules to observe, and patience is a virtue.

 Epiphytic Seed Propagation

 Propagation by seed is probably the most universally recognized method for any plant.
-Epiphytes can be grown from seed if it can be acquired or gather seed from your own plants.
+Epiphytes can be grown from seed if they can be acquired or seed can be gathered from your own plants.
 Use a well-draining substrate, such as half sand and half peat or even pure vermiculite.
 Moisten the substrate evenly and sow seeds almost at the surface of the soil and barely covered with sand.

 Most epiphytes hail from heavy, thick jungles and prefer low light conditions which means they seed in such lighting.
-Keep your container in a low light area of the home where temperatures are at least 65 degrees Fahrenheit (18 C.).
+Keep your container in a low-light area of the home where temperatures are at least 65 degrees F. (18 C.).
 A heat mat will greatly improve the chances of germination.

 Keep the substrate lightly moist but not soggy.
 The time of germination will vary upon species.
 You will not need to start transplanting epiphytes grown from seed for at least two years; yes, they grow that slowly.